colinjlacy/Python-Notes/README.md

 My notes on Learning Python

-Stopped at PDF page 105, Attributes
+Stopped at PDF page 141, Dictionaries